Nakum

 Nakum ("House of the pot") is a Mesoamerican archaeological site, and a former ceremonial center and city of the pre-Columbian Maya civilization.
 It is located in the northeastern portion of the Petén Basin region, in the modern-day Guatemalan department of Petén.
 The northeastern Petén region contains a good number of other significant Maya sites, and Nakum is one of the three sites forming the Cultural Triangle of "Yaxha-Nakum-Naranjo".
 Nakum is approximately 17 km to the north of Yaxha and some 25 km to the east of Tikal, on the banks of the Holmul River.
 Its main features include an abundance of visibly restored architecture, and the roof comb of the site's main temple structure is one of the best-preserved outside Tikal.

 History

 This city has evidence of occupation dating from the Middle Preclassic period of Mesoamerican chronology.
+Ceramic evidence suggests that during the Middle Classic period, Nakum was closely tied to Naranjo and may have functioned as a subordinate polity within its sphere of influence.
 For the most part of the Classic period, Nakum appeared to be subordinate to Tikal.
+In the Late Classic period, further ceramic evidence indicates that Nakum may have shifted toward closer political and cultural alignment with Tikal following Tikal’s victory over Calakmul in the late seventh century.

 Nakum particularly flourished during the Late Classic (c.
 8th century—10th century), due to its strategic situation north of Holmul river which was an important trade and communication route during this era.
+The decline of major regional centers such as Tikal and Naranjo during the Terminal Classic period created a political and cultural vacuum that contributed to Nakum’s expansion and increased political activity.
 All the visible architecture belongs to this period, there are 15 stelae, Structure A with a triadic top, form along with structure C an astronomical complex.
 Structure V has vaults and vertical walls.
 Outside Tikal, it shows the largest corpus of ancient Maya script graffiti in a Classic Maya site.
 Nakum reached its apogee in the Terminal Classic period and might have achieved political independence around this time.
 However, it was abandoned soon after its apogee.

+An analysis of the occupational trajectory and architectural development of Nakum, based on ceramic complexes and urban infrastructure mapping along the Holmul River basin, reveals the following chronological sequence: